Martin Depper

-Martin Lee Dapper (born 5 July 1968) is a British auto racing driver and businessman.
+Martin Lee Depper (born 5 July 1968) is a British racing driver and businessman.
 He previously competed in the British Touring Car Championship.

 Depper was the 2008 Mini Challenge UK Champion with Forster Motorsport.
 In 2013, he competed in the VW Cup, racing for KPM.

 Racing career

 Born in Kings Norton, West Midlands, Depper first started competitive racing in 2005, initially in the Mini Challenge Cooper Class.
 After finishing third in Club Class in his second season, he finished third outright in the Senior Class in 2007 for Forster Motorsport, and won the drivers title outright in 2008.
 In 2009, he finished in fourth place overall with three race wins.

 In 2010, Forster Motorsport stepped up to the British Touring Car Championship, entering two BMW 320si cars to be driven by Depper alongside Arthur Forster.

 In 2013, he competed in the VW Cup, racing for KPM.
 In 2014, Depper returned to the BTCC with Eurotech Racing, driving a Honda Civic alongside Andrew Jordan, achieving a best finish of 12th in two rounds.
 In 2015, Depper continued with Eurotech, achieving a best result of 9th and 18th in the championship.